Datavault-UK/automate-dv-docs/docs/macros.md

 !!! note
     This is a helper macro used within the stage macro, but can be used independently.

-Generates SQL to create columns based off of the values of other columns, provided as a mapping from column name to column value.
+Generates SQL to create columns based on the values of other columns, provided as a mapping from column name to column value.

 ### ranked_columns